LucaRepe/LucaRepe/README.md

 - Hi, I’m @LucaRepe
 - Computer Engineering graduate at University of Genoa
-- Currently working as a Cyber Security Engineer at RINA Consulting
+- Currently working as a Cyber Security Engineer at Leonardo
 - You can reach me at lukarepe@live.it

 <!---